Graduate Thesis Committees

 A full listing of all previous UWF Anthropology master's theses (with links) is also available here.

-Emily Talbert; "Analyzing a Late Mississippian Pottery Assemblage from the Naval Live Oaks Cemetery" (Fall 2023), committee member.
+Emily Talbert; "Analyzing a Late Mississippian Pottery Assemblage from the Naval Live Oaks Cemetery" (Spring 2024), committee member.

 Christina Bolte; "'There They Went to Die, and Some Returned:' Mexica-Tenochca Indigenous Allies, Neutron Activation Analysis, and the 1559-1561 Luna Settlement Colonization Effort in Pensacola, Florida" (Fall 2023), committee chair.